 Lieve Macken is Associate Professor at the Department of Translation, Interpreting and Communication of Ghent University with 28 years of experience in language technology.
 She started her career at the Center for Computational Linguistics of the University of Leuven, developing a Simplified English Grammar Checker and Corrector (SECC), which was used as a front-end for machine translation systems helping to improve translation quality and reduce post-editing work by simplifying the input.

 She worked at the R&D-department of Lernout & Hauspie Speech products and Scansoft for more than 8 years.
 She developed, first as language specialist, and later as a project and team leader text-to-speech systems for English.

 From 2006 to 2009, she had the technical leadership of the Dutch Parallel Corpus project.
 In 2010 she defended her PhD "Sub-sentential alignment of translational correspondences", which formed the basis of the TExSIS bilingual terminology extraction system.

-She is the operational head of the language technology section of the department, where she also teaches Translation Technology, Machine Translation, and Localisation.
+She is coordinator of the postgraduate program Computer-Assisted Language Mediation and the operational head of the language technology section of the department, where she also teaches Computer-Assisted Translation, Machine Translation, and Localisation.